Gregmayo/MetaboX-Library/README.md

   you prefer on your system.
 You can find some examples in 'examples' folder.

 - The examples can be run as follows:
-  + php path/to/examples/build_reactants_graph.php path/to/compounds.csv
+  + php path/to/examples/load_resources_from_kegg.php path/to/compounds.csv
-  + php path/to/examples/resources_loader.php path/to/compounds.csv
+  + php path/to/examples/build_reactants.php path/to/compounds.csv
+  + php path/to/examples/destroy_cache.php

 - 'compounds.csv' file must be a csv (comma separated value) file with a list of KEGG IDs compounds.